-Most Wittenberg students take English 101 in their first or second semester (and the course must be completed by the first term of the sophomore year).
+Most Wittenberg students take English 101 in their first or second semester.
 The course is designed to introduce students to basic forms and conventions of college writing, to provide the opportunity for frequent practice in writing and revising, and to help students explore various stages of the writing process from planning to proofreading.

 Though the focus of each section of English 101 will be dependent upon the professor teaching it, there are some general expectations for the course.
 In 101, students should learn to:

 - Produce mature, coherent, persuasive prose

 - Make connections between analytical reading and analytical writing